 While all the email management apps, including Gmail, offer the privilege of saving 50+ templates and allowing self-customized templates.
 You have to make full use of them by using them while replying and save your time.
 Thus you can use this to know how to get to inbox zero.

 If you are really fond of reading newsletters and articles but only from your favorite genres, then this is a tuned-up tool for you.
-Shut down the email threads you’re no longer interested in or archive the emails you might require in some time and get your inbox to zero.
+Shut down the email threads you’re no longer interested in or archive the emails you might require in some time and know how to get to inbox zero.

 Use the best email management apps